Last updated November 1, 2021.

 - yacón (a natural sweetener)

-To learn more about incorporating both probiotics and prebiotic foods into your diet, find everything you need to know in neurologist Dr. David Perlmutter’s cutting-edge book Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life.
+To learn more about incorporating both probiotics and prebiotic foods into your diet, read neurologist Dr. David Perlmutter’s cutting-edge book Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life.

 Simply inhaling Mycobacterium vaccae, a bacteria found in soil, can improve your mood by stimulating the production of serotonin.